Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Introduction

 One can identify $\theta$ with an element of $\frak g'$ via the Killing form and reduce the proof of the Kac--Weisfeiler conjecture to the case of nilpotent $\theta$.
 In that case Premet defines in \cite{Pr1} a subalgebra $U_\theta(\m_\theta)\subset U_{\theta }$ generated by a Lie subalgebra $\m_\theta\subset \g'$ such that $U_\theta(\m_\theta)$ has dimension $p^{\frac {{\rm dim}~{\mathcal{O}}_\theta}{2}}$ and every finite-dimensional $U_{\theta }$--module is $U_\theta(\m_\theta)$--free.
 Verification of the latter fact uses the theory of support varieties (see \cite{FP1,FP2,FP, Pr3}).
 Namely, according to the theory of support varieties, in order to prove that a $U_{\theta }$--module is $U_\theta(\m_\theta)$--free one should check that it is free over every subalgebra $U_\theta(x)$ generated in $U_\theta(\m_\theta)$ by a single element $x\in \m_\theta$.

 There is a more elementary and straightforward proof of the Kac--Weisfeiler conjecture given in \cite{PS}.
-The most simple proof of this conjecture follows from the results of \cite{Sk} on a prime characteristic version of the Skryabin equivalence which we already discussed above.
+The simplest proof of this conjecture follows from the results of \cite{Sk} on a prime characteristic version of the Skryabin equivalence which we already discussed above.
 A proof of the conjecture for $p>h$, where $h$ is the Coxeter number of the corresponding root system, using localization of $\mathcal{D}$--modules was presented in \cite{BMR}.

 Another important example of finite-dimensional algebras is related to the theory of quantum groups at roots of unity.
 Let $\mathfrak g$ be a complex finite-dimensional semisimple Lie algebra.
-A remarkable property of the standard Drinfeld-Jimbo quantum group $U_\varepsilon(\mathfrak g)$ associated to $\mathfrak g$, where $\varepsilon$ is a primitive $m$-th root of unity, is that its center contains a huge commutative subalgebra isomorphic to the algebra $Z_G$ of regular functions on (a finite covering of a big cell in) a complex algebraic group $G$ with Lie algebra $\mathfrak g$.
-In this book we consider the simply connected version of $U_\varepsilon(\mathfrak g)$ and the case when $m$ is odd.
-In that case $G$ is the connected, simply connected algebraic group corresponding to $\g$.
+A remarkable property of the standard Drinfeld-Jimbo quantum group $U_\varepsilon(\mathfrak g)$ associated to $\mathfrak g$, where $\varepsilon$ is a primitive $\bar{m}$-th root of unity, is that its center contains a large commutative subalgebra.
+In this book we consider the simply connected version of $U_\varepsilon(\mathfrak g)$ and the case when $\bar{m}$ is odd.
+In this case the large commutative subalgebra is isomorphic to the algebra $Z_G$ of regular functions on (a finite covering of a big Bruhat cell in) the connected, simply connected complex algebraic group corresponding to $\g$.

 Consider finite-dimensional representations of $U_\varepsilon(\mathfrak g)$, on which $Z_G$ acts according to non--trivial characters $\eta_g$ given by evaluation of regular functions at various points $g\in G$.
 Note that all irreducible representations of $U_\varepsilon(\mathfrak g)$ are of that kind, and every such representation is a representation of the algebra $U_{\eta_g}=U_\varepsilon(\mathfrak g)/U_\varepsilon(\mathfrak g){\rm Ker}~\eta_g$ for some $\eta_g$.
 In \cite{DKP1} De Concini, Kac and Procesi showed that if $g_1$ and $g_2$ are two conjugate elements of $G$ then the algebras $U_{\eta_{g_1}}$ and $U_{\eta_{g_2}}$ are isomorphic.
 Moreover in \cite{DKP1} De Concini, Kac and Procesi formulated the following conjecture.